altibiz/ozds/docs/wiki/en/user/shared/measurement-locations.md

 # Measurement locations

-This page holds the Measurement locations table component and is used to find and review measurement locations.
+This page contains the Measurement Locations table and is used to find and review measurement locations.

 ## Content